 Provide consistent boundaries and positive discipline

-Often parents believe that in order to raise well-adjusted kids, they must teach them to obey.
+Often parents believe that to raise well-adjusted kids, they must teach them to obey.

-And while our children need to learn proper behavior, kids who are taught simply to obey aren’t given the chance to learn new skills that encourage self-reliant thinking.
+And while our children need to learn proper behavior, kids who are taught simply to obey aren’t allowed to learn new skills that encourage self-reliant thinking.

 Research consistently shows that kids learn discipline best through positive means, or rather, discipline that’s both kind and firm, as opposed to dictatorial.